dipsaus9/blog/building-a-design-system-that-scales-with-your-organization.md

 ### Documenting your design tokens

 With the rise of design systems, there has been a growing need for tools that can help designers and developers to manage and document these tokens directly within their design tool.
 Tools like [Token Studio (Figma tokens)](https://tokens.studio/) have made it easier to follow the DTCG standard.
 The plugin uses a JSON format to keep track of your tokens.
 This makes it easy to share your tokens with other team members and developers.
-It also allows you to connect your tokens to GitHub.
+It also allows you to connect your tokens to GitHub, GitLab or some other [tools](https://docs.tokens.studio/sync/sync).
 By doing so, designers can share tokens with developers, enabling them to use the same values that were defined by designers.
 This can help to eliminate inconsistencies and reduce the amount of time spent on manual implementation.

 ### Naming your tokens